Louisiana Red

-Iverson Minter (March 23, 1932 – February 25, 2012), known as Louisiana Red, was an American blues guitarist, harmonica player, and singer, who recorded more than 50 albums.
-He was best known for his song "Sweet Blood Call".
+Iverson Minter (March 23, 1932 – February 25, 2012), known professionally as Louisiana Red, was an American blues guitarist, harmonica player, and singer, who recorded more than 50 albums.
+A master of slide guitar, he played both traditional acoustic and urban electric styles, with lyrics both honest and often remarkably personal.
+His career includes collaborations with artists as Muddy Waters, John Lee Hooker, Eric Burdon, and others.

-Biography
+Early life

-Born in Bessemer, Alabama, Minter lost his parents early in life; his mother died of pneumonia shortly after his birth, and his father was lynched by the Ku Klux Klan in 1937.
-He was brought up by a series of relatives in various towns and cities.
-Red recorded for Chess in 1949, before joining the Army.
-He was trained as a parachutist with the 82nd Airborne and was sent to Korea in 1951.
-The 82nd Airborne was not deployed as a complete unit in Korea, but soldiers from this unit were dispatched as Rangers in the 2nd, 3rd and 7th Infantry Divisions.
-Minter said he was assigned to the 3rd Infantry Division.
+Born March 23, 1932, in Bessemer, Alabama, Minter lost his parents early in life; his mother died of pneumonia shortly after his birth, and his father was lynched by the Ku Klux Klan in 1937, prompting an aunt to place him in an orphanage.
+He later lived with his grandmother and an uncle in Pittsburgh.

-After leaving the Army, he played with John Lee Hooker in Detroit for two years in the late 1950s.
-He recorded for Checker Records in 1952, billed as Rocky Fuller.
+At sixteen, Minter lied about his age and joined the U.S. Army, serving in Korea during the Korean War.
+Minter was assigned to a labor battalion and spent his evenings belting out the blues at the service club.

+Career

+Early career

 His first album, Lowdown Back Porch Blues, was recorded in New York City with Tommy Tucker and released in 1963.
 His second album, Seventh Son, was released later the same year.
 Louisiana Red released the single "I'm Too Poor to Die" for the Glover label in 1964.
 It peaked at number 117 on the Billboard Hot 100 and number 30 on the Cashbox chart.
 (Billboard did not publish an R&B chart in 1964.)

 He maintained a busy recording and performing schedule through the 1960s and 1970s, working in sessions for Chess, Checker, Atlas, Glover, Roulette, L&R and Tomato, amongst others.
-In 1983 he won a W. C. Handy Award for Best Traditional Blues Male Artist.
-He lived in Hanover, Germany, from 1981.